Malmo Travel Guide

 Malmo Castle © Jorchr

-Sweden's third largest city, Malmö is a busy port that has alternated between Swedish and Danish control throughout its 900-year history.
-It's location at the southern tip of Sweden, and close proximity to Copenhagen, contribute to its reputation as the most diverse and cosmopolitan city in Sweden.
-Visitors to Malmö enjoy a mixture of Swedish heritage and diverse culture in the form of cuisine, music, art and festivals.
+Sweden's third largest city, Malmo is a busy port that has alternated between Swedish and Danish control throughout its 900-year history.
+Its location at the southern tip of Sweden and close proximity to Copenhagen contribute to its reputation as the most diverse and cosmopolitan city in Sweden, or even as a suburb of Copenhagen.
+Visitors to Malmo enjoy a mixture of Swedish heritage and diverse culture in the form of cuisine, music, art and festivals.

-Downtown Malmö is centred around three public squares, which boast unique attractions.
-At Big Square you'll find beautiful buildings and statues dating back to the 16th century, Little Square has a number of bustling restaurants that spill out onto the pavement, and Gustav Adolf's Square has great shops and is a good place to access the pretty Slottsparken Park.
+Downtown Malmo is centred around three public squares which host some unique attractions.
+At Stortorget (Big Square), you'll find beautiful buildings and statues dating back to the 16th century.
+Little Square has a number of bustling restaurants that spill out onto the pavement, and Gustav Adolf's Square has great shops and is good for accessing the pretty Slottsparken.

 Become our Malmo Travel Expert